scalajs-io/nodejs/README.md

 * More concise
 * [Go beyond JavaScript ES6, today](http://www.scala-js.org/)

 Consider the following example in JavaScript.
-Here we have a nested collection of callbacks in order to gather the information that we display at the end.
+Here we have a nested collection of callbacks (read: pyramid of doom) in order to gather the information that we display at the end.

 ##### JavaScript and Node.js